Menu icon

 There are generally four main categories of charging:

 This is the most basic mode, accessible via a reinforced 220v household socket.
-It is particularly suitable for small batteries or for night-time recharging at home.
+It is particularly suitable for small batteries or for night-time charging at home.
 Allow 6 to 12 hours on average for a full charge.
+Recommended use:

-- Perfect for recharging during long parking periods (work, overnight, shopping).
+• Perfect for charging during long parking periods (work, overnight, shopping).

 Fast charging (from 50 kW) - DC direct current